-It's been 10 months since his wife died and retired architect John Tanner (Jason Robards) is expecting his son and daughter-in-law along with their kids to meet up at his cabin in the woods like they have always done.
-But John is left disappointed and feeling alone when his son suggests that this year John should go to their home in California which is why after seeing an advert for social arrangement he pays a social arranger to find him a woman to spend a purely social Christmas weekend with him.
-The woman in question is Iris (Julie Harris) a quiet, nervous woman who would rather not answer too many questions about her life.
+It's been 10 months since his wife died and John Tanner (Jason Robards - Heidi) is expecting his son and daughter-in-law, along with their kids, to spend Christmas with him at his cabin in the woods like they have always done.
+But John is left disappointed and feeling alone when his son suggests that this year John should go to their home in California.
+It is why after seeing an advert for social arrangement he pays a social arranger to find him a woman to spend a purely social Christmas weekend with him.
+The woman in question is Iris (Julie Harris - One Christmas), a quiet, nervous woman who would rather not answer too many questions about her life.
 When they reach the cabin which John designed and built for his wife Iris' quietness and reluctance to talk about herself intrigue's John whilst John's clinching on to tradition makes Iris realise just how much he was in love with and misses his wife.
 But as they talk they soon start to get on.

 "The Christmas Wife" is most definitely not your typical sort of Christmas movie, there is no sugar coating, no great comedy or over the top romance and there are no overly dressed Christmassy sets.
 But whilst "The Christmas Wife" is not going to be everyone's idea of a Christmas movie it has a very important story to tell, that of what Christmas is like for those getting on in years who have to face up to Christmas without a loved one.
 For some that will mean clinging on to the past, trying to keep traditions going whilst for others it is trying to battle the sense that life is over.
 But we also see how moments of closeness can lead to a sense of betrayal and it does a really nice and sensitive job of exploring this situation.

-But then on top of this we have the mystery surrounding Iris and her reluctance to divulge too much about herself.
+But then on top of this "The Christmas Wife" gives us a mystery surrounding Iris and her reluctance to divulge too much about herself.
 To be honest you can pretty much predict what her secret is but it gives "The Christmas Wife" an extra angle and one which it definitely needs.